Third Infantry Division engineer officer goes for it all

 |0

-This work, Third Infantry Division engineer officer goes for it all [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Third Infantry Division engineer officer goes for it all, by SSG Justin McClarran, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT